Joel-Dahne/SpectralRegularPolygon.jl/README.md

 ## Reproducing the proof
 The proofs were generated with Julia version 1.11.7.
-This repository contains the same `Manifest.toml` file as was used when running the proofs, this allows installing exactly the same versions of the Julia packages.
+This repository contains the same `Manifest-v1.11.toml` file as was used when running the proofs, this allows installing exactly the same versions of the Julia packages.

 You can see if the package is working properly by running the tests.
 You can do this by starting Julia from this directory and running